 Two week holiday combining the Wild Crete and Cretan Trails Tavernas holidays

 Crete’s White Mountains beckon you into the island’s wild interior.
 The distant peaks are often covered in snow well into late spring, and the summer sun reflects on the limestone summits making them appear white.
-The mountains are cut by over 50 gorges, with the Samaria Gorge the most famous and well traversed.
+Discover mountains cut by over 50 gorges, with the Samaria Gorge the most famous and well traversed, with Ramblers Walking Holidays.

 Crete, especially the western part of the island, is a walkers' paradise.
 It has the unique combination of beautiful seas and high mountains and many trails criss-crossing the region.
 The island’s geographical diversity and wild beauty can be seen in the endemic flora and fauna, spectacular vistas and idyllic picnic spots, which add to the dramatic walking on offer.
 Mule tracks lead you to breathtaking cols, past remote villages and weathered archaeological remains.
 Coastal tracks follow rugged cliffs, around small bays.
 A quiet taverna offers a welcome rest from the afternoon sun and sandy beaches are perfect for a late day swim.
 Combine this with the local cuisine, wines and the Greek hospitality and you have the perfect mix for a memorable holiday.